 Duffle Coat Details & Characteristics

-Since the 20th century, a duffle coat is generally made of a heavy, coarse woolen fabric.
+Since the 20th century, a duffle coat is made of a heavy, coarse woolen fabric.
 It features a roomy box-cut with a hood, a square shoulder yoke, and large patch pockets with hemp rope and wooden toggle closures.

 As mentioned above, this coat got its name, though indirectly, from the Belgian city of Duffel and the rough and heavy linen and woolen cloth produced there.
 As a side note, this is also the fabric used for the original duffle bag.
 Although the coat bears its name, is was never actually used for the duffle coat production.
-Instead, a similarly heavy 34 oz per yard (1050 grams per meter) of double faced, boiled woolen cloth with a twill structure (similar to serge) was used.
-As of 1900, the British Admirality demanded that all fabric including the wool had to be British, and so only domestic cloth was used.
+Instead, a similarly heavy 34 oz per yard (1050 grams per meter) of double-faced, boiled woolen cloth with a twill structure (similar to Serge) was used.
+As of 1900, the British Admiralty demanded that all fabric including the wool had to be British, and so only domestic cloth was used.
 The original color for military duffle coats was camel beige, but in the early 20th century, khaki and brown versions were used.
-However, navy was not used until the thirties.
-In the fifties, navy blue and other colors became more popular with the public, and today you can find them in almost any color including red, racing green, olive green, grey, fawn, yellow, white…
+However, the navy was not used until the thirties.
+In the fifties, navy blue and other colors became more popular with the public, and today you can find them in almost any color including red, racing green, olive green, gray, fawn, yellow, white…

 If you look at the picture of Monty, you can see that the coat has a thick nap similar to the Casentino cloth.
-I think this was simply an effect that came with age of the woolen fabric since new duffle coats did seem to have it.
+I think this was simply an effect that came with the age of the woolen fabric since new duffle coats did seem to have it.

-In 1950, the Englishman Harold Morris and his wife Freda, who were already in the glove and overall business for blue collar workers, bought some surplus duffle coat fabric from the navy along with some duffle coats and recreated them for workers.
+In 1950, the Englishman Harold Morris and his wife Freda, who were already in the glove and overall business for blue collar workers, bought some surplus duffle coat fabric from the Navy along with some duffle coats and recreated them for workers.
 However, when the demand plummeted, they refocused on the consumer market with great success and became well known as the brand Gloverall – an amalgamation of gloves and overall.
 Instead of the original fabric, they used a 34 oz Tyrolean Loden fabric.
-Loden is a great fabric for outdoor use because its woven base is felted afterwards, providing the cloth with a water repellent finish that is very hard wearing.
+Loden is a great fabric for outdoor use because its woven base is felted afterward, providing the cloth with a water repellent finish that is very hard wearing.

 With elevated popularity in the fifties and sixties, different fabrics were used for duffle coats.
 At that time, synthetic fibers were state of the art and so you’d find Nylon wool and loden blends in addition to more traditional camel hair, tweed, gabardine and even popeline for summer.

 In the early days of the naval duffle coat, the garment was rather spartan.
 If you look at the old pictures, you can see how overwhelming these coats were in size.
 Especially the smaller sailors look a bit lost in such a huge garment.
-At the time of its introduction, the crew still had to climb rigging and so they needed to be able to move in their coats, hence the wide cut.
+At the time of its introduction, the crew still had to climb rigging, and so they needed to be able to move in their coats, hence the wide cut.
 However, at the same time, it was difficult to keep the body warm with so many open holes and so some sailors would tie the duffle coat to their body with a rope or add cord to the inside of their hood allowing them to achieve a tight fit around their face.

-In regard to coat length, the original duffle coats were rather short, just about as long as a peacoat.
+Regarding coat length, the original duffle coats were rather short, just about as long as a peacoat.
 During WWII, the length increased to about knee length or above and today you will find most coats to be somewhere in between.

 Cord & Toggle

 The toggles are probably the duffle coat’s most characteristic feature.
 Originally, hemp cord was used in combination with wooden toggles.
 Gloverall substituted them with more refined looking horn toggles and leather ties in 1954, and today most toggles are made out of plastic.
 In the beginning, the Royal Navy seems to have favored three toggles, but later they included a fourth.
-Purists may want to go with four but at the end of the day, it does not really matter.
+Purists may want to go with four but at the end of the day, it does not matter.

 You often read that toggles are easier to close with gloves than buttons.
-In my experience, the opposite is true and the toggles are there for a distinctive look.
+In my experience, the opposite is true, and the toggles are there for a distinctive look.